-Further information on internal credit ratings is provided on page 38.
+Further information on internal credit ratings is provided

-Key drivers of measurement uncertainty - 🔒 subjective elements and inputs
+Key drivers of measurement uncertainty - subjective elements and inputs

 The measurement of ECL has reliance on expert credit judgement.
 Key judgemental areas are highlighted below and are subject to robust governance processes.
 Key drivers of measurement uncertainty include: